Skip to main content

 Governance is unavoidable.
 The relevant question is not whether governance exists, but whether it is disciplined enough to preserve the neutrality and replayability the system claims to provide.

 A good Type 6 PAS should distinguish between parameters that are operationally adjustable and parameters that are structurally constitutive.
 It should be much easier to tune routine settings than to alter core trust, dispute, privacy, or finality assumptions.
-Critical changes should be visible before they take effect.
-Retroactive alteration of already-submitted or already-finalized claims should be heavily constrained or disallowed.

 Match Security to Consequence